ManavalanG/UniProt-genome-annotations-hg19/README.md

+# Read this first:
+This repository was last updated for March-2017 UniprotKB release.
+Now, I have moved on to using BigBed files from UniProt, instead of Bed files used here.
+This recent work is not made public yet.
+If you are interested, please contact me and I will consider making relevant changes to make this recent work public.
+Email: mgajapathy@hudsonalpha.org

+# UniProt in hg19 coordinates
 UniProt provides [human genome annotation data](http://bit.ly/2mqJMjP) enabling mapping of amino acid annotations directly to reference genome coordinates, but they are available only in hg38 coordinates.
 See this publication for more info:

 [Nucleic Acids Res.
 2017 Jan 4;45(D1):D158-D169. doi: 10.1093/nar/gkw1099.
 UniProt: the universal protein knowledgebase.
 The UniProt Consortium.](https://www.ncbi.nlm.nih.gov/pubmed/27899622)